rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/_index.md

 <sup>Base Kubernetes: Unique Resource Quotas Being Applied to Each Namespace</sup>
 ![Native Kubernetes Resource Quota Implementation]({{< baseurl >}}/img/rancher/kubernetes-resource-quota.svg)

 Resource quotas are a little different in Rancher.
-In Rancher, you apply a resource quota to the [project]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/#projects), and then the quota propagates to each namespace using the native Kubernetes resource quota feature.
+In Rancher, you apply a resource quota to the [project]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/#projects), and then the quota propagates to each namespace, whereafter Kubernetes enforces you limits using the native version of resource quotas.
 If you want to change the quota for a specific namespace,  you can [override it](#namespace-default-limit-overrides).

 The resource quota includes two limits, which you set while creating or editing a project: